alex-isv/solutions-engineering/Nvidia/Nvidia_GPU-Operator_in_SUSE-Rancher_stack/Installing_Nvidia_GPU-Operator_in_SLE_based_RKE2_cluster.md

 ## Purpose
 These steps outlines installation of Nvidia gpu-operator in SUSE Kubernetes cluster with SLES based worker nodes and a Rancher server for easy deployment and management.
+> [!NOTE]
+> These steps are validated by SUSE, however are not officially supported by any sides.
+> For more details on the support, please contact Nvidia.

 ## Prerequisites